-This 5 minute video introduces A Level Government and Politics students to the key features of elections, democracy and representation in the USA.
+This 5 minute video introduces students aged 16-19 to the key features of elections, democracy and representation in the USA.

 It can be used for revision or to kick-off this topic by comparing elections in the USA and UK.